 Venture Capital: Finding venture capital may seem like the answer to many small business funding needs, and it may be if you have a solid business plan, a track record in your industry or a related one, a qualified management team, and you don’t mind giving up a piece of your business and having someone watching over your shoulder.
 Most venture capital firms invest several million dollars in the companies they fund and in return expect a management position within the company or a seat on the board of directors.
 To find a venture capitalist, ask your banker, attorney, or accountant for a recommendation to a company that specializes in your field and then arrange an introduction.
 (Most VCs don’t like cold calls.)
 Most venture capitalists prefer companies in rapidly growing industries, such as technology or biotechnology.
 Even then, only a small percentage of businesses (less than 1%) qualify for funding.
 Venture capital funding is a fertile field for scam artists.
 Before engaging in business, call the chamber of commerce and the Better Business Bureau in the community where the company is located and ask about them.
 Contact the Attorney General’s office in the state in which the business is located and ask if complaints have been filed against them.

 Angel Investors: If your business is in the early start-up phase or you don’t need enough money to qualify for venture capital financing, seeking an angel investor may be more appropriate.
 Angel investors are wealthy individuals or groups that provide smaller amounts of money than venture capital firms.
 Like venture capitalists, angel investors usually prefer to invest in rapidly growing small businesses that will provide a high rate of investment return in a short time.
 They will expect a seat on the board and may also take a management position within the business.
 Your banker, attorney, or CPA may be able to arrange an introduction to an angel investor.
 Like venture capitalists, angel investors don’t usually like cold calls, and only a small percentage of businesses qualify for funding (less than one in 500).
-An online Venture/Angel Capital Resource Directory is found at http://www.vfinance.com.
+An online Venture/Angel Capital Resource Directory is found at http://www.vfinance.be/home.
 The site matches investors with businesses seeking venture or angel capital.
-To find venture capital and angel investors interested in investing in Idaho businesses, do a search of the Resource Wizard.
-For more information on venture and angel capital funding, visit the Small Business Administration website at http://www.sba.gov/content/venture-capital.
+For more information on venture and angel capital funding, visit the Small Business Administration website at https://www.sba.gov/funding-programs/investment-capital.

 Tax Incentives: Your business may qualify for tax incentives (tax credits) for certain business activities, such as creating new jobs in an economically depressed area, hiring the long-term unemployed, or bringing broadband to rural communities.
 Incentives are offered at both the state and federal levels.
 State programs are listed on the Idaho Department of Commerce website at http://commerce.idaho.gov/incentives-and-financing.
 To find federal tax incentives, make a search on the Internal Revenue Service website at http://www.irs.gov/Credits-&-Deductions.